TIAN-viola/DynRT/README.md

 ## CheckList

-We train our model on one GeForce RTX 2080 Ti GPU for nearly 30 minutes for one run.
+We train our model on GeForce RTX 2080 Ti GPUs.

 We take the average results of  5 runs for reports.